SatvikS3638/BearingTwin/README.md

 nav_order: 1
 ---

-# Project Overview
-This project implements a digital twin for a rolling element bearing using vibration data, signal processing, and machine learning to estimate fault severity and visualize health in real time.
-The system combines feature‑based health indicators, an ML regression model, a Fusion 360 add‑in, and a Raspberry Pi communication pipeline to support predictive maintenance of rotating machinery.

 # Data and Feature Engineering
 ## Data Collection
 * High‑frequency vibration data (sampling rate 97,656 Hz) was collected over 50 days from a bearing in a rotating machine.